Derpyho0ves/Derpyho0ves.github.io/_pages/about.md

   image: "/images/derpyhooves.png"
 ---

-Bachelor’s degree in Information Teechnlogy with a morbid curiosity towards all things IT, especially Information security.
+Bachelor’s degree in Information Technology with a morbid curiosity towards all things IT, especially Information security.
 During freetime you’ll find me glued to monitors either participating in  CTF’s such as HacktheBox, tinkering with my homelab or playing video games.